AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-ssl-windows-vista.md

 ---
 title: Configuring SSL on Windows Vista
-seo-title: Configuring SSL on Windows Vista
 description: Learn how to configure SSL on Windows Vista.
-seo-description: Learn how to configure SSL on Windows Vista.
+This document explains how to use and run the Java Keytool to generate the SSL certificate with RSA keys for the authentication.
 uuid: 20bfcefb-ec84-4c55-bceb-6af106d883d7
 contentOwner: admin
 content-type: reference